 It really is the most wonderful time of the year!
 And I’m not talking about Thanksgiving or Christmas!
 It is pomegranate season, and in my house, that makes one of our favorite seasons.
 My family can never have too much pomegranate!

 Over the years, we have seeded hundreds of pomegranates.
-Now that my kids are older, my teenage daughter has learned to seed a pomegranate.
+Now that my kids are older, my teenage daughter has learned to cut a pomegranate.
 So you see, we’ve mastered the technique.

-And I’ve got detailed instructions on the best way to juice a pomegranate here.
+And I’ve shared detailed instructions on how to juice a pomegranate here.

 Ingredients you need